-2. DEBT SERVICE AND MAINTENANCE RESERVE FUNDS
+5. DEBT SERVICE RESERVE FUND

-The debt service reserve fund represents fund held in trust controlled by the Lender, or an institutional trust company as its agent, which may be invested upon direction of CSA1 and CSA2, respectively.
+The debt service reserve fund represents funds held in trust controlled by the Lender, or an institutional trust company as its agent, which may be invested upon direction of CSA1 and CSA2, respectively.
 Interest earned is recorded as an addition to the reserve fund principal on the CSA1 and CSA2 statements.

-The funds are held as security for the financing provided from the Lenders, as described in Note # 6.
+The funds are held as security for the financing provided from the Lenders, as described in Note #9.

-If CSA1 or CSA2 are unable to meet the debt service coverage ratio of 1.5:1 as outlined in Note # 6, the Lender will be empowered to access the funds and withdraw a sufficient amount to meet debt payments, operating costs and working capital requirements.
+If CSA1 or CSA2 are unable to meet the debt service coverage ratio of 1.5:1 as outlined in Note #9, the Lender will be empowered to access the funds and withdraw a sufficient amount to meet debt payments, operating costs and working capital requirements.